Lusito/box2d.ts/packages/core/docs/overview.md

 Conference.
 You can get these tutorials from the download section of box2d.org.

+@box2d is a TypeScript port of Erin Cattos [Box2D](https://github.com/erincatto/box2d).
+This is a fork of [box2d.ts](https://github.com/flyover/box2d.ts) from Isaac Burns (flyover) who did a huge job initially porting Box2D and [LiquidFun](https://github.com/google/liquidfun) to TypeScript.

+In order to avoid changing the whole documentation wording from Box2D to @box2d, please assume them to be synonymous within this documentation unless specified otherwise.

-Since Box2D is written in C++, you are expected to be experienced in C++ programming.
-Box2D should not be your first C++ programming project!
-You should be comfortable with compiling, linking, and debugging.
+Since Box2D is written in TypeScript, you are expected to be experienced in TypeScript or at least JavaScript programming.
+Box2D should not be your first TypeScript/JavaScript programming project!
+You should be comfortable with bundling, creating a dev-server, and debugging.

 > **Caution**:
-> Box2D should not be your first C++ project.
-Please learn C++
+> Box2D should not be your first TypeScript/JavaScript project.
+Please learn TS/JS
-> programming, compiling, linking, and debugging before working with
+> programming, bundling and debugging before working with
 > Box2D.
 There are many resources for this on the net.

 ## Scope